3mdeb/news-and-ideas/blog/content/post/2020-04-14-Hummingboard-Buildroot-Yocto.md

   ```

   > First parameter after `--bmap` is file map then our image.
 As you can see
-  > at the end is target device.
+  > at the end is the target device.

 ### Running image at HummingBoard
 From now you have `u-boot` and `kernel image` at your SD card.